chuyunjie/chuyunjie.github.io/_posts/2022-10-25-blog-ReadPapers.md

   - Thinking
 ---

+My thinking on how to read a scientific paper.

 # How to Read Scientific Papers

 As beginning researchers, finding our own way to read scientific papers is the first problem we need to solve, which can help us get a better understanding of papers in less time.
 Appropriate reading habits also make us think clearly about how to continue our future work.